Sakhalin–Hokkaido Tunnel

 The Sakhalin–Hokkaido Tunnel is a proposed tunnel (or potentially bridge) connection to link the Russian island of Sakhalin with the Japanese island of Hokkaido through the Russia-Japan border.
 Cost estimates by Russia in the year 2000 put the project at $50 billion and that would span across the Soya strait for 45 km.
 If built as a bridge, it would have been the longest bridge in the world at the time.
-The project remains at the proposal stage.

 Overview

 On 16 January 2009, the Russian Vice-Minister of Transport, Andrei Nedosekov, confirmed that proposals are now under consideration in regard to the Sakhalin–Hokkaido Tunnel.
 The proposal was for a bridge rather than a tunnel.
 His decision to invite Japanese companies to bid to become consortium members of a wide array of Russian rail infrastructure work, particularly the Sakhalin Tunnel (or bridge) to the Russian mainland could be taken as a nod towards future rail cooperation between Russia and Japan.

 The tunnel would span roughly 40–45 km between Sakhalin (in Russia) and Hokkaido (in Japan) under the Soya Strait.
 In comparison, the completed 53.85 km Seikan Tunnel links the Japanese islands of Honshu and Hokkaido.